 About the college

-Cherwell College Oxford (the College) provides an exciting and challenging opportunity of studying in a mature, yet informal and friendly academic environment; being closely yet discreetly supervised by highly qualified, dedicated and caring teaching staff.
-Students work in an atmosphere of tolerance and understanding that encourages them to develop their abilities to the full, acquiring the self-confidence and self-discipline so valued for higher education and enjoying a positive environment that motivates and encourages the student’s ability to think independently.
+Cherwell College Oxford provides an exciting and challenging opportunity to study in a mature, yet informal and friendly academic environment.
+All of our students are closely yet discreetly supervised by highly qualified, dedicated and caring teaching staff and work in an atmosphere of tolerance and understanding.
+This environment encourages our students to develop their abilities to the full, and acquire the self-confidence, independence and self-discipline required for Higher Education.

 The College campus comprises of three centres; all are a short walking distance from each other and in the heart of Oxford.